umairyousif239/Buildables-Fellowship-Assignments/w3-Assignment/datasets/evaluation-rubrics.md

 # Evaluation Rubrics

-The table below will be a showcase of how the model performs when given differnt types of prompts on the same problem.
+The table below will be a showcase of how the model performs when given different types of prompts on the same problem.

 | No. | Task | Zero-Shot | Few-Shot | CoT | Correctness | Clarity | Completeness | Conciseness | Scoring |
 | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |